Belgrade Beer Fest

 1. Add tickets, affordable!
 That would help with the crowd, just a bit.

 2. Add more info on the website.
-Make sure to buy tickets via website!
+Make sure to buy tickets via the website!

 3. Livestream!
 Make it happen